 'So if you're likely to need access to emergency cash, it might be best to stick to your original repayment plan.'

 Overpaying isn't the only option if you want to clear your mortgage debt sooner than originally planned.
 You could also consider:

 It might be possible to ask your mortgage provider to shorten your mortgage term by a few years, reducing the amount of interest you pay in the long run.
 This is likely to increase your monthly repayments so it's important to make sure that you can afford the new amount.

 If the introductory deal period on your mortgage is coming to an end, and particularly if it's already ended, you might be able to switch to a cheaper product with a shorter term.
 Be sure to do the sums before switching, though, as remortgaging may trigger an early repayment fee on your current mortgage.

-An offset mortgage works by linking one or more bank or savings accounts to your mortgage.
+An works by linking one or more bank or savings accounts to your mortgage.
 All of the money you have saved up is then taken off your mortgage balance before interest is calculated.
 Offset mortgages allow you to overpay your mortgage and repay it early too.